zmartzone/lua-resty-openidc/README.md

             ngx.exit(ngx.HTTP_FORBIDDEN)
           end

-          -- at this point res is a Lua table that represents the JSON -- payload in the JWT token
+          -- at this point res is a Lua table that represents the (validated) JSON -- payload in the JWT token; now we typically do not want to allow just any -- token that was issued by the Authorization Server but we want to apply -- some access restrictions via client IDs or scopes

           --if res.scope ~= "edit" then
           --  ngx.exit(ngx.HTTP_FORBIDDEN)